Yukitoshi12345/Australia-Road-Fatality/README.md

 ## Data

+This project utilises an Excel dataset to analyze road fatalities in Australia, using historical crash data sourced from the Australian Bureau of Infrastructure and Transport Research Economics (BITRE).
+The dataset, available through the Fatal Road Crash Database (https://www.bitre.gov.au/statistics/safety/fatal_road_crash_database), provides detailed information on fatal road accidents across the country.
+By examining various factors, this project applies data analysis techniques to uncover critical trends and patterns.
+These insights are aimed at supporting road safety strategies and identifying areas for targeted intervention to reduce fatalities.

 | Column                        | Description                                                                                                                                                                              |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Crash ID                      | A unique identifier for each crash in the dataset.
 It helps distinguish between different crashes.                                                                                       |